 Mani Mehrvarz is a media artist and filmmaker.
 He holds a Ph.D. in Media Study (practice+theory) from the State University of New York at Buffalo.
-Her doctoral research was focused on the materiality of media in artistic practice in the contexts of both radical media archaeology and object-oriented philosophy.
+His doctoral research was focused on the materiality of media in artistic practice in the contexts of both radical media archaeology and object-oriented philosophy.
 Mehrvarz has taught basic, intermediate and advanced courses in documentary, video art, and media theory at UB’s Department of Media Study (2015 – 2020).

 In 2016, Mehrvarz founded Buffalo Documentary Project which combines oral history and documentary filmmaking to explore the communities, art, culture and lived experiences of the city of Buffalo and WNY beyond mainstream narratives.
 He is also the curator of Media-as-things Collective, an ongoing collaborative multimedia project devoted to practice and research in media archaeology, noise, glitch and non-communication aesthetics in media art.
 He is the co-founding editor of MAST (The Journal of Media Art Study and Theory), an open-access blind peer-reviewed journal dedicated to interdisciplinary research in media art and practice-based studies.
 Currently, Mehrvarz is the design head and creative lead of the UB Arts Collaboratory.